Maharani (state constituency)

 Maharani is a state constituency in Johor, Malaysia, that is represented in the Johor State Legislative Assembly.

 The state constituency was first contested in 1959 and is mandated to return a single Assemblyman to the Johor State Legislative Assembly under the first-past-the-post voting system.

+Demographics

+As of 2020, Maharani has a population of 59,851 people.

 History

 Polling districts

-According to the federal gazette issued on 30 March 2018, the Maharani constituency is divided into 14 polling districts.
+According to the federal gazette issued on 2 July 2026, the Maharani constituency has a total of 14 polling districts.